GeoscienceAustralia/ptha/propagation/SWALS/README.md

 ## Step 2: Run the parallel unit-tests

 The parallel unit-test suite is in [./tests/parallel_tests](./tests/parallel_tests).
-Note this only tests the coarray parallel operations, not OpenMP.
+Note this only tests the MPI (or coarray) parallel operations, not OpenMP.
 To run the tests, open a terminal in that directory and do:

     # Look at this script to see the build/run commands